Edgbaston High Preparatory School

 Our View

 We were floored by the pace, variety of life and buzzing sense of activity at this aspirational and inspirational multicultural all-girls day school in leafy Edgbaston, just to the south of central Birmingham.
-Girls zip in all directions across the compact campus, out along the 10-minute walk to the sports fields and move seamlessly up to the senior school (the whole school shares the same campus and even some teachers).
+Girls zip in all directions across the compact campus, out along the 10-minute walk to the sports fields and move seamlessly up to the senior school.
+It’s an academically ambitious place where standards are achieved by nurture, care and attention.

 Where?

 The school is located among pristine residential streets in the suburbs of Edgbaston.
 The school’s 14-acre campus is long, narrow and full, meaning the space is used very efficiently.
-The prep building is tucked behind the senior school and is housed over three floors, with Years 1 and 2 on the lower ground, giving them easy access to the playground; Years 5 and 6 on the ground floor; and Years 3 and 4 on the first floor.
+The prep building is nestled behind the senior school and is housed over three floors, with Years 1 and 2 on the lower ground, giving them easy access to the playground; Years 5 and 6 on the ground floor; and Years 3 and 4 on the first floor.
 Westbourne, the pre-prep, has its own lovely, purpose-built space with specialist play areas, ICT facilities and an outdoor classroom.
+The head’s new signage for the prep has ensured that it can be more easily found by visitors and that it shines out more distinctly as a superb school in its own right.

 Edgbaston High School (EHS) is easily accessible along main roads from the M5, and public transport options are outstanding, with good rail and bus links.
 There is also a big school bus from Sutton Coldfield and four minibus routes across the city.
 A joint school bus with all-boys West House Prep is great for siblings.